Security Features of HiveMQ

 Randomness

-If it is available, HiveMQ uses /dev/urandom as the default source of cryptographically secure randomness. /dev/urandom is generally considered secure enough for almost all purposes [1] and has a significantly better performance than /dev/random.
+If it is available, HiveMQ uses /dev/urandom as the default source of cryptographically secure randomness. /dev/urandom is considered secure enough for almost all purposes [1] and has a significantly better performance than /dev/random.

 If desired, you can revert to /dev/random for your random number generation: